Chinese factories face headwinds in July, Europe withstands Greek turmoil

 "It's not a bad thing to happen - a bit of rebalancing away from the core into the periphery," said Alan Clarke at Scotiabank.
 "It's doing OK, it should be doing better but there's scope that it will come."

-Perhaps unsurprisingly, Greece's survey signaled the steepest downturn in its 16-year history as its banks were shut for most of the month.
+Perhaps unsurprisingly, Greece's survey signalled the steepest downturn in its 16-year history as its banks were shut for most of the month.

 Markit's final Eurozone Manufacturing Purchasing Managers' Index was 52.4, comfortably above the 50 level that separates growth from contraction.
 It beat a preliminary estimate of 52.2 but was just shy of June's 52.5.
 [EUR/PMIM]